rfshelley/Documentation/ref-docs/smartapp-ref.rst

 getChildDevice()
 ----------------

 Returns a device based upon the specified device network id.
-This is mostly used in service manager SmartApps.
+This is mostly used in Service Manager SmartApps.

 **Signature:**
     ``DeviceWrapper getChildDevice(String deviceNetworkId)``